 When and where do I vote in D.C.?

 D.C. also offers an absentee option.
 To vote absentee, complete and return the Absentee Ballot Application at www.dcboe.org/dcboe/media/PDFFiles/AbsenteeBallotRequestForm.pdf no later than seven (7) days prior to Election Day.
-Completed mail ballots must arrive at DCBOE’s office no later than 8:00 pm on Election Day.
-Absentee Ballots can also be dropped off at DCBOE or any Special Election Day polling place.
+Voted and mailed ballots must be postmarked or otherwise demonstrated to have been sent on or before Election Day, and must arrive no later than the 7th day after Election Day to be counted.

 I recently moved within the District.
 Am I allowed to vote at the polling place closest to me?